kekeandzeyu/Computer-Science-Study-Notes/Writerside/topics/C-Programming.md

 #### 4.1 Strings

-<p>For more detailed introduction on strings, please visit
+<p>For more information on strings, please visit
 <a href="Data-Structures-and-Algorithms-3.md" anchor="strings-in-java"
 summary="Strings in Java">strings in Java</a>.</p>